 There exists an elite status tier even higher than AAdvantage Executive Platinum.
 This status is called Concierge Key, and it's invite-only.
 Nobody really knows the metrics required to procure an invite.
 However, many reports indicate that it typically entails spending upwards of $50,000 with American Airlines annually.

 As you'd expect, this status comes with even better benefits.
 For instance, AA has been known to give Concierge Key members with tight connections plane-to-plane transfers in a Cadillac.
-Additionally, they receive complimentary upgrades up to 120 hours before departure, complimentary Admirals Club Access, access to the exclusive Chelsea Lounge in JFK, and access to Flagship First check-in.
-In short, American Airlines rolls out the red carpet for these most-loyal travelers.
+Additionally, these elites receive complimentary upgrades up to 120 hours before departure, complimentary Admirals Club access, access to the exclusive Chelsea Lounge in JFK, and access to Flagship First check-in.
+In short, American Airlines rolls out the red carpet for these most loyal travelers.

 AAdvantage Elite Status When Flying Oneworld Partners